idebtor/nowic/labs/lab3/lab3.md

 1. Create a source file, `setmax_val.cpp`, with the following code.
     - Use pass-by-value.
     - With a given list, find the max value, then set it to 99 in setmax().
-    - In main(), we do not observe the max value change that was made in setmax(), since functions are using pass-by-value on purpose.
+    - Observe that the max value is not changed in main(0) even though the change was made in setmax().
+The reason is that functions are using pass-by-value on purpose.

 ```
 #include<iostream>